vijithassar/memento/README.md

 # Overview #

 memento.js binds data to regions of audio or video and allows you to quickly recall the results at any point during playback or scrubbing.
 Calling the .data() method on a memento object will retrieve the data corresponding to that point in time.
 Calling the .data() method repeatedly at different points in time will retrieve different data.
+Conceptually, memento can be thought of as a way to slave all JavaScript execution to the playback as defined by the bound media node.

 [video demo](https://twitter.com/lamthuyvo/status/645688414675828737)